shift-xd/Shiftaboard/README.md

 # HackaBoard
 #### Macro Keyboard for Hackclub :)
- Inspired from Youtube (lol) i wanted it for tooo long...
+ Inspired from Youtube (lol) i wanted it for tooo long....

 ### Hackaboard uses XIAO RP-2040 as Core to guide the input from switches to the PC via TYPE - C connection